 Writing can be cathartic, and your loved one can use the hobby to get things off his or her mind and onto paper.
 Writing is a form of stress relief that promotes greater relaxation.
 As your loved one writes, his or her mind is transported to another place, which helps pass the time and ease his or her anxiety.

 The cognitive benefits your loved one can gain from writing regularly are too long to list.
 Aside from writing, make sure your loved one also participates in other activities that can boost his or her brain health.
 At Home Care Assistance, we offer a program called the Cognitive Therapeutics Method, which was designed to provide mental stimulation for seniors.
 In addition to the high-quality Alzheimer’s and dementia care North Coast, NSW, seniors count on, we also offer stroke and Parkinson’s care.
-For more information on our senior care services, call a friendly Care Manager at 1300 LIVE-IN or (02) 6646 3527 today.
+For more information on our senior care services, call a friendly Care Manager at (02) 6646 3527 today.